Tell me if this has ever happened to you:

 She went sugar-free for a month.

-I’ve also heard of a man who managed to finally quit smoking by writing out a check to donate to the KKK if he slipped up and smoked a cigarette.
+I’ve also heard of a man who managed to finally quit smoking by writing out a check to donate to a group he found abhorrent if he slipped up and smoked a cigarette.
 He quit cold-turkey and that check was never sent.

 Join a Mastermind Group

 For me, one of the most helpful accountability tools in my career is a Mastermind group that meets weekly.

 While I am a pretty motivated person and don’t typically need accountability to make progress, I found that having a group of other career bloggers to report to every week pushed me to accomplish more than I would have.
 I make more progress with accountability.

 If your goals are career related, mastermind groups are fantastic accountability tools.